 Gamma linoleic acid (GLA) is the precursor to anti-inflammatory prostaglandins.
 A useful addition to the diet with conditions such as endometriosis, arthritis, asthma, PMS, eczema and heart disease. stops blood becoming sticky.

-This B vitamin is essential for preventing foetal abnormalities and is an important vitamin to have in your diet for healthy pregnancy.
+This B vitamin is essential for preventing fetal abnormalities and is an important vitamin to have in your diet for healthy pregnancy.
 It is reduced by the pill and by stress.
 It is also readily excreted from the body as it is a water soluble vitamin and is not stored in the body for very long.

 Many foods contain folic acid, including vegetables such as spinach, sprouts, broccoli, green beans, and potatoes.
 Some bread and breakfast cereals are fortified with folic acid.
 However, the intake for each individual can vary.